cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

 #### Step 4: Putting it all together into a Generic Thread Pool
 Our `ImageProcessingPipeline` is looking great, but it is heavily coupled to our `TinyImage` type.
 What if we want to process strings, files, or network requests in the background instead?

-We can make our code completely generic by turning it into a template class!
-We will rename our class to `ThreadPool<T>`, templating it on the data type `T`.
-To ensure that our Thread Pool doesn't need to know anything about how the data is processed, we'll pass a [`std::function`](std_function.md) `void(const T&)` to the constructor, which will dictate how to process each item.

-Here is what the transition to a generic thread pool looks like:
+We can make our code completely generic by turning it into a template class templating it on the data type `T`, which we specify when we create an instance of our pipeline.
+This means that our queue is also templated on this type `T` now.
+Which means that we also need to use this type in the function we use to process our data as we can't assume their type anymore.
+So we pass a [`std::function`](std_function.md) `void(const T&)` to the constructor of our class and store it in a member variable.
+This function now dictates how to process each item.
+Finally, we rename the pipeline to a thread pool and do the same for all internal data, from mentioning images to talking about tasks instead:

 <!--
 `CPP_COPY_SNIPPET` parallelism_jthread/main.cpp